Medical microbiology: Treatments

 Whilst drug resistance typically involves microbes chemically inactivating an antimicrobial drug or a cell mechanically stopping the uptake of a drug, another form of drug resistance can arise from the formation of biofilms.
 Some bacteria are able to form biofilms by adhering to surfaces on implanted devices such as catheters and prostheses and creating an extracellular matrix for other cells to adhere to.
 This provides them with a stable environment from which the bacteria can disperse and infect other parts of the host.
 Additionally, the extracellular matrix and dense outer layer of bacterial cells can protect the inner bacteria cells from antimicrobial drugs.

+Phage therapy is a technique that was discovered before antibiotics, but fell to the wayside as antibiotics became predominate.
+It is now being considered as a potential solution to increasing antimicrobial resistance.
+Bacteriophages, viruses that only infect bacteria, can specifically target the bacteria of interest and inject their genome.
+This process makes the bacteria halt its own production to make more phages, and this continues until the bacteria lyses itself and releases the phages into the surrounding environment.
+Phage therapy does not kill microbiota since it is specific, and it can help those with antibiotic allergies.
+Some drawbacks are that it is a time-intensive process since the specific bacterium needs to be identified.
+It also does not currently have the body of research supporting its effects and safety that antibiotics do.
+Bacteria can also eventually become resistant, through systems like CRISPR/Cas9 system.
+Many clinical trials have been promising though, showing that it could potentially help with the antimicrobial resistance problem.
+It can also be used in conjunction with antibiotics for a cumulative effect.

 Medical microbiology is not only about diagnosing and treating disease, it also involves the study of beneficial microbes.
 Microbes have been shown to be helpful in combating infectious disease and promoting health.
 Treatments can be developed from microbes, as demonstrated by Alexander Fleming's discovery of penicillin as well as the development of new antibiotics from the bacterial genus Streptomyces among many others.
 Not only are microorganisms a source of antibiotics but some may also act as probiotics to provide health benefits to the host, such as providing better gastrointestinal health or inhibiting pathogens.